Balfour Beatty: Rail sector

 Balfour Beatty was a part of the Metronet consortium that was founded in 1999 to bid for PPP contracts.
 Metronet successfully bid for two 30-year contracts that covered multiple London Underground lines under which it was responsible for the maintenance, renewal, and upgrade of the infrastructure (track, trains, tunnels, signals, and stations) on a total of nine Underground lines.
 The consortium preferred to award contracts to its own shareholders, for example rolling stock contracts to Bombardier Transportation, although this closed shop supply chain approach was later criticised for causing high costs.
-In July 2007, it was reported that Metronet was "teetering on the brink of administration".

 On 18 July 2007, the company was placed into administration.
 In May 2008, the company's responsibilities were transferred back into public ownership under the authority of Transport for London (TfL).
 To enable its business activities to be kept going while the winding-up of the company was in progress, the British Government provided Metronet with £2 billion in 2008.

+In 2000, Balfour Beatty purchased Adtranz's rail electrification and power business.
+In 2004, Bombardier Transportation's UK Solid State Interlocking signalling resources business was purchased.

 During 2011, Balfour Beatty sold its trackwork manufacturing business to Progress Rail.
 In the following year, SSL, a joint venture between Balfour Beatty and the French railway manufacturer Alstom, was awarded several signaling-related contracted cumulatively valued at €43m.
 During 2015, the company withdrew from a railway electrification scheme valued at £75m after acknowledging it would not be completed to schedule or within budget.
 In June 2019, Balfour Beatty opened its new Rail Innovation Centre in Derby.

 Throughout the 2010s and 2020s, Balfour Beatty has been heavily involved in several major railway projects in Britain, including High Speed 2, Crossrail, and the modernisation of the Great Western Main Line.
 International railway projects the company has been involved in have included the electrification of Caltrain in California.

+In 2024, Balfour Beatty purchased two Class 20 diesel locomotives from Harry Needle Railroad Company for use with company's drain cleaning train.